zzaimeche/saltwikiclone/Home.md

 The `openSUSE-2015.8.3` branch is based on the `v2015.8.3` upstream tag.
 Commits on the `openSUSE-2015.8.3` branch apply cleanly on the `salt-2015.8.3.tar.gz` release tarball.

 ## Workflow

+### Policies

+* :warning: Always try to keep patches merged to the upstream, if your patch is related to the source.
+If upstream does not likes the fix, try to find a compromise and try having no patches that aren't upstream.
+* Patches do not need to be upstream, if they are related merely to the package (e.g. SUSE systemd scripts etc) and they do not need to be posted upstream.
+* Pick only the changes from the upstream that are verified and/or are really needed (e.g. required fix won't get in without related changes).

 ### Request push access
 * Go to https://github.com/orgs/openSUSE/teams/salt